 Despite the increasing focus on electrification throughout the Volkswagen Group and Skoda’s new Octavia featuring a plug-in vRS model, sales and marketing boss Alain Favey has told Autocar “there is no Kodiaq PHEV in the foreseeable future”.

 “It’s much too early for us to see any patterns with regards to consumer progression from ICE [internal combustion engines] to PHEV [plug-in hybrids] to BEV [battery-electric vehicles],” Favey continued.
-“The Citigo-e iV is already over, and we have only had the Superb plug-in hybrid since last year, so we don’t have any of those customers who would be buying a next car.
-But perhaps people might jump directly from Kodiaq to Enyaq without going through the transition of a plug-in hybrid.”
+“The Skoda Citigo-e iV is already over, and we have only had the Skoda Superb plug-in hybrid since last year, so we don’t have any of those customers who would be buying a next car.
+But perhaps people might jump directly from Kodiaq to Skoda Enyaq without going through the transition of a plug-in hybrid.”

 The Enyaq, Skoda's recently revealed electric SUV, is the first MEB-based model to be built outside of Germany.
 It promises the interior space of the Kodiaq but with a smaller external footprint.